Bee The one

 Are we present enough to sense when our loved ones start to sink?
 Or are we just another spectator, clapping, not realizing…inside they’re dying?”

-Piglet leaned gently against him.
+Piggy leaned gently against him.

-“In this life,” Pooh said softly, “we all need someone who doesn’t just see us, but notices us.
+“In this life,” Bear said softly, “we all need someone who doesn’t just see us, but notices us.
 Someone who knows when we’re about to give up…and has the courage to jump in, pull us up, hold us close — until we can breathe again.”